-Biorasi also offers independent trial auditing services, in the form of study health assessments, to help sponsors make the decision on how best to return the study to a position of success.
-In a study health assessment, Biorasi will review trial milestones, processes, and progress, conduct a gap analysis and generate a full report highlighting risk mitigation methods and best practices for ensuring a successful study completion.
-Knowing the condition of the study and its probability of successful completion, especially if evaluated early in the process, can illuminate paths that will dramatically improve the outcome, and save sponsors precious money and time.
+In a study health assessment, Biorasi will review trial milestones, processes, and progress, conduct a gap analysis, and generate a full report highlighting risk mitigation methods and best practices for ensuring a successful study completion.
+Knowing the condition of the study and its probability of successful completion, especially if evaluated early in the process, can illuminate paths that will dramatically improve the outcome and save sponsors precious money and time.

 More than are in danger of missing deadlines or have already missed the key deadline and milestone.

 Authors: Geetesh Shrivastava, Associate Director of Clinical Monitoring; Jennifer Dennis-Wall, PhD, Lead Scientific Writer Back in August, we published a blog addressing themes that are important for sponsor partners to follow so that we as a CRO can provide them